Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: From to particles via the chameleon process

-and obtain:
+and obtain

 with $K_0>0$ universal.
-Comparing with the definition of mixing time in \eqnref{defmixingtime} and noting that $\Unif((V)_k)$ is stationary for $\IP(k,G)$ finishes the proof in the case $|V|\geq 300$.
+Comparing with the definition of mixing time in (\ref{eqdefmixingtime}) and noting that $\Unif((V)_k)$ is stationary for $\IP(k,G)$ finishes the proof in the case $|V|\geq300$.

-The case $|V|<300$ -- ie. $|V|$ bounded by a universal constant -- can be dealt with in several ways.
-For example, one may use the result of Caputo et al. \cite{CaputoEtAl_Interchange} for the spectral gap of $\IP(k,G)$ together with the standard {\em lower} bound for $\fT_{\RW(G)}(1/4)$ in terms of the spectral gap and the usual {\em upper bound} for $\fT_{\IP(k,G)}(\eps)$ in terms of its spectral gap (see eg. \cite{MontenegroTetali_MixingBook} for these standard bounds).
-Alternatively, one may use the analysis of Aldous and Fill (see \remref{aldousfill}) together with the inequality
+The case $|V|<300$---that is, $|V|$ bounded by a universal constant---can be dealt with in several ways.
+For example, one may use the result of Caputo et al.~\cite{CaputoEtAlInterchange} for the spectral gap of $\IP(k,G)$ together with the standard \textit{lower} bound for $\fT_{\RW (G)}(1/4)$ in terms of the spectral gap and the usual \textit{upper bound} for $\fT_{\IP(k,G)}(\eps)$ in terms of its spectral gap (see, e.g., \cite{MontenegroTetaliMixingBook} for these standard bounds).
+Alternatively, one may use Aldous and Fill's analysis (see Remark~\ref {remaldousfill}) together with the inequality